GauravShastrakar33/Design-Your-Destiny-by-DrMeghana-Dikshit/replit.md

 - **API Design**: RESTful APIs for data interaction, with distinct public and admin endpoints.
 - **Data Fetching**: Utilizes React Query for efficient data fetching, caching, and state management.
 - **Modularity**: Components and features are designed to be modular and extensible.
-- **Database Schema**: Structured for managing articles, categories, and a hierarchical practice library including folders, subfolders, processes, and spiritual breaths, with foreign key constraints.
+- **Database Schema**: Structured for managing articles, categories, CMS courses/modules/lessons, and programs with foreign key constraints.

 ## External Dependencies